corda/corda-solutions/docs/source/corda-modelling-notation/overview/overview-whycmn.rst

 **4. Privacy is Key**

   A major benefit of Corda over other Blockchains is its peer to peer nature, participants on the Network who are not party to a transaction do not get sent the transaction.
-However, there is a subtlety here which is often overlooked but critical to CorDapp design: when a transactions input states are resolved (checked for provenance) the Corda node will request all the previous transactions in those states' history.
+However, there is a subtlety here which is often overlooked but critical to CorDapp design: when a transactions input States are resolved (checked for provenance) the Corda node will request all the previous transactions in those States' history.
 Unless designed properly this runs the risk of pulling back trading history which some of the participant's of the current transaction should not see.

   There are mitigations to these potential privacy leaks, such as confidential identities, token tear offs etc ... but these must be actively designed into the CorDapp and the Supporting Business Network Services.

   A CorDapp design should be able to prove that their Application does not leak privacy.
 To this end, Corda Modelling Notation aims to provide techniques for modelling and reasoning about privacy characteristics of CorDApps.

-**5. Re read 4, its really important**
+**5. Re-read 4, it's really important**